-The Dementia Pathways Tool is a publically-accessible resource which provides primary health care professionals with access to a web-based repository containing information, tools and resources to guide and enhance current assessment and referral practices for patients with dementia.
-Initially established for the Grampians region, and subsequently the south east Melbourne region, the Dementia Pathways Tool is also available to primary health care professionals outside these regions.
+The Dementia Pathways Tool is a publically-accessible resource providing primary health care professionals with access to a web-based repository containing information, tools and resources to guide and enhance current assessment, referral and management practices for patients with dementia.

 Dementia is one of the fastest growing diseases in Australia, with prevalence rates expected to rise steadily over coming years.
-At the forefront of dementia care is the primary health care workforce providing essential support across the disease continuum, from early diagnosis to ongoing management.
+At the forefront of dementia care is the primary health care workforce (general practitioners; practice nurses) who are providing essential support across the disease continuum, from early diagnosis to ongoing management.
 However, this disease is complex and often places significant demand on primary health care workers.

 Research, led jointly by CeRDI and project partners has confirmed positive feedback from general practitioners (GPs) and practice nurses in the Grampians region.